-On the topic of common themes, this was also a heck of a hike for me as a beginner.
-However, it is one of many trails that are tough, but doable.
-I’m a big believer in taking as many breaks for water/getting oxygen as you need.
+To be completely honest, this was a doozy of a hike for me as a beginner because of the elevation.
+St Mary’s glacier starts at 10,000 feet (Denver is at 5,280), so it won’t be a walk in the park for you, but it’s also only 1.5 miles.
+Plus, I’m a big believer in shamelessly taking as many breaks as you need for water/getting oxygen as you need.
 The point of hiking is to enjoy your beautiful surroundings, so why put pressure on yourself to get done AS FAST AS POSSIBLE.
 It’s not a race.

-There are a litany of reasons why you should stay on a trail and not wander off, but most importantly at St. Mary’s you should stay on the trail because you are otherwise trespassing on people’s private property.
+There are a litany of reasons why you should always stay on a trail and never wander off, but most importantly at St. Mary’s you should stay on the trail because you’re otherwise trespassing on people’s private property.
 It’s always important to be respectful of where you are hiking, but especially important here since again, these people make their home at St. Mary’s.

-I may be dramatizing this hike in my mind (it was over a year ago that I did it), but it seems like a very long 1.5 mile trip.
+I may be dramatizing this hike in my beginner’s mind, but it seems like a very long 1.5-mile trip.
 Probably because I was gasping for air most of the time.
 Once you reach the lake, rejoice!
-You are looking at the glacier.
-Depending on the time of year, it may look more or less glacier-ey than it does in my pictures.
+Also, this is where the wind REALLY picks up.
+But you are looking at the glacier!
+I didn’t really know what to expect, but by the end of summer, it will look decidedly less glacier-ey and more like a patch of ice.

-You can keep walking up the glacier, but let this be my warning that if it’s extremely windy and you are a small white girl (like myself), you may not want to go all the way up.
-I was practically getting blown over the day we went, so I only went about halfway up.
-You still get an incredible view, and if there are crazy skiiers there, you can watch them go down the glacier, which is actually pretty cool.
+You can keep walking up the glacier, but let this be my warning that if it’s extremely windy and you are a small lady (like myself), you may not want to go all the way up.
+It physically pains me to say this, because feminism, but I was almost getting blown over the day we went, so I only went about halfway.
+You still get an incredible view, and if there are crazy skiers there, you can watch them go down the glacier, which is actually pretty cool.

-An REI employee later informed me that it’s actually a snowfield or something, but I prefer to say I climbed a glacier.
+An REI employee later informed me that it’s actually a snowfield, but I prefer to say I climbed a glacier.
 Regardless of what the proper name is, the views are worth the trek: